harisont/harisont.github.io/gfaqs.md

 Sure can: in that case, you would split "B" and "que" and you could in theory treat the clitic "que" as a head.
 But imagine a language where conjunction is expressed by simply justaposing the conjuncts (e.g. "A B").
 What would be the head then?

+### Syntax highlighting
+> I have tried to install the [vscode-conllu](https://marketplace.visualstudio.com/items/?itemName=lgrobol.vscode-conllu) extension but it doesn't seem to work.

+1. check that your filename ends in `.conllu` (which is not the same as `.connllu`)
+2. check that you are using tabs and not spaces as separators
+3. if it still doesn't work, save the file as `.tsv`.
+You'll get a different but equally good highlighting for the token lines

+> I want syntax highlighting, but I don't use Visual Studio Code.

+GOTO step 3 of the answer above ;)
+Most editors have support for highlighting TSVs and CSVs.

 ### Arborator
 > I am using [Arborator](arborator.grew.fr) for annotation and I can't find my project under "My Projects"